Unveiling the Mystery of Longda

 Longda can be made of paper or cloth with patterns and lection.
 The shapes of Longda are square or rectangular.
 Having a close look at the pattern, you will see a horse carrying the wishing jewel in the middle, sun and moon painting on the top, and four animals like dragon, eagle, tiger, and lion standing in the four corners.
 In the tradition of Tibetan history, different animals have different meanings.
 The dragon stands for prosperity, the eagle represents vitality, the tiger symbolizes the body, lion means brave, and the horse is spirit.

-Paper Longda is always used to scatter into the sky, while cloth Longda is used to hang on the high land.
+Paper Longda is always used to scatter into the sky, while cloth Longda is used to hang on the highland.
 By the way, the paper Longda is made of rice, which will melt when it meets water.

 What is the Usage of Longda

-Longda is mainly used to seek blessings from Buddha for themselves and their families and express the worship and reverence for Buddhism.
+Longda is mainly used to seek blessings from Buddha for themselves and their families and express their worship and reverence for Buddhism.
 Besides these, scattering Longda is also a way to offer sacrifices to their ancestors.

 Longda still has another usage in Tibet.
 When holding a wedding, relatives and friends always scatter Longda into the sky for the purpose of seeking blessing and prayer for the bridegroom and the bride.